It’s grocery shopping day. Again.

 Nutritious food may cost more initially, but maintaining your health helps prevent extra medical and other expenses later in life.

 Check out our complete guide to eating healthy on a budget for extra tips on how to plan meals that are great for your body and your budget.
 It lists a number of simple ways that actually work, and features a sample shopping list and meal prep guidelines.

-According to a recent study, Aldi wins the award for cheapest grocery store.
+According to a recent study, Aldi wins the award for cheapest local grocery store.

 If you don’t have an Aldi near you, your next best options are Market Basket (northeastern US), WinCo (west coast and midwest), or Food4Less (CA, IL, OH and IN).

 Many of these chains reduce their costs by having customers bag their own groceries, so don’t forget to bring your own bags!